Soham-ChemE/CathodeAI-Battery-Materials-Screener/README.md

 ## Related work

-A manuscript describing this framework in full (including the complete Degradation Screening Index validation, bootstrap and leave-one-out analyses and the heuristic-invalidation result) is in preparation.
+A manuscript describing this framework in full, including the complete Degradation Screening Index validation, bootstrap and leave-one-out analyses and the heuristic-invalidation result, is in preparation.
 This repository contains the complete, runnable pipeline behind it.

 ---